Back to Home

 The Solution

-A personal RAG system that captures knowledge as you work.
-Field Kit is an AI-powered consulting intelligence system built on three principles: (1) Selfish software - build for your own needs first, (2) Minimal friction - add knowledge in the flow of work, not as a separate task, (3) Compound returns - every signal, paper, and insight you capture makes future work easier.
-The system uses MCP (Model Context Protocol) servers to integrate directly with Claude Desktop.
+A consulting OS that captures knowledge as you work -- and then organizes itself.
+Field Kit started as a personal RAG system built on three principles: (1) Selfish software - build for your own needs first, (2) Minimal friction - add knowledge in the flow of work, not as a separate task, (3) Compound returns - every signal, paper, and insight you capture makes future work easier.
+It grew a fourth: (4) Self-organization - the system tracks what gets retrieved, what gets used, and what gets used together, then runs a weekly "dreaming" loop that names the emerging patterns.
+MCP (Model Context Protocol) servers integrate it directly with Claude Desktop, Claude Code, and a Telegram bot.
 No context switching to separate apps.

 The Challenge: Knowledge That Compounds